Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 ※Locking screw standard used: KA3x8

-10. If the above does not solve your issues, please contact us by logging in to our app and navigating to
+10. If the above does not solve your issues, please provide us with the following information when you contact us:

-Profile

-→

-Feedback

-.
-We would appreciate it if you could provide us with the following information when you contact us:

 A photo of your door lock